Pikkius/3DOnco/README.md

   </tr>
 </table>

-The function gives as ouput a a folder containing a fasta file that represents the protein generated by the fusion.
-Moreover in the first line of the fasta file is strored:
+The function gives as ouput a folder containing a fasta file that represents the protein generated by the fusion.
+Moreover in the first line of the fasta file is stored:
 * The index of the protein and the name of the fusion pair
-* The label 1 means that the protein is oncogenic, 0 otherwise
+* The label for the training data: 1 means that the protein is oncogenic, 0 otherwise

 And for each gene:
 * Chromosome
-* Coordinate of the break point
+* Coordinate of the breakpoint
-* Name of gene under analysis
+* Name of the gene under analysis
 * Sign of transcription
 * Shift (It means the module 3 of the length of the transcript)